hareenl/gpt-plus/README.md

 Use 'search wiki' for searching Wikipedia.
 Use 'tasks' to enter multi task mode.
 Use 'read clipboard' to access text from clipboard.
-Use 'ask gpt to request response specifically from ChatGPT.
+Use 'ask gpt' to request response specifically from ChatGPT.
 Use 'ask bing' to request response specifically from bing.
 Use '!reset' to reset program.
 ```